 - Scissors slant tip instead of the rounded variety)

-- Turkey baster or bulb syringe (for flushing wounds, force feeding)
+- Turkey baster or a bulb syringe (for flushing wounds, force-feeding)

 - Sterile needle (to remove splinters and tick heads)